bolemo/aegis/README.md

 The script will create a symbolic link of the bolemo directory in /opt

 Once installed, you will likely want to launch the script.
 Use `/opt/bolemo/scripts/firewall-blocklist.sh -v update` to update blocklists, generate netset, setup ipset and iptables.
-Use of `-v` is to see the progress as it takes several minutes to process.
+Use of `-v` is to see the progress as it takes several minutes to process (be patient).

-Once the process is done, you can use `/opt/bolemo/scripts/firewall-blocklist.sh status` to check everything is up and running.
+Anytime, you can use `/opt/bolemo/scripts/firewall-blocklist.sh status` to check everything is up and running or not.

-You will probably want to setup a cron job to update the blocklists once a day.
-You can use Kamoj's addon and add as a cron job: `15 3 * * * /bin/sh /opt/bolemo/scripts/firewall-blocklist.sh update` (without the `-v` option).
+You will probably want to setup a cron job to update the blocklists once a day (you can use Kamoj's addon for that).
+For example: `15 3 * * * /bin/sh /opt/bolemo/scripts/firewall-blocklist.sh update` (without the `-v` option), will update the blocklist (and the firewall) everyday at 3:15 in the morning.

-## Use
+## Usage
-use: `/opt/bolemo/scripts/firewall-blocklist.sh [options] command`
+use: `/opt/bolemo/scripts/firewall-blocklist.sh [-v] COMMAND`

 Valid commands (only one):
 * `init` - setup ipset and iptables for this script to work